|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mexican rice is an easy and flavorful dish that makes an excellent side to beef, chicken, turkey, pork, or seafood, but also a great vegetarian and vegan-friendly main dish.
-Adapted from a northern Mexican style of seasoning rice, the dish is a wonderful one-pot meal that feeds many at low cost and requires very little preparation, as you'd be using already cooked rice in our recipe.
-Be mindful that this recipe doesn't represent the only style of rice that is eaten in Mexico, but it's an American adaptation of a way of seasoning rice.
+Mexican rice is an easy and flavorful dish that makes an excellent side to beef, chicken, turkey, pork, or seafood, but it's also a great vegetarian and vegan-friendly main dish.
+The recipe is adapted from a northern Mexican style of seasoning rice, a wonderful one-pot meal that feeds many at low cost and requires very little preparation, as you'd be using already cooked rice in our recipe.
+Be mindful that this doesn't represent the only style of rice that is eaten in Mexico, but it's an American adaptation of a way of seasoning rice.
 In Mexico, rice dishes are plentiful and all different.

 Serve this recipe with your favorite proteins, or make it vegetarian fare with some beans, avocado, and pico de gallo on the side.
-Stuff burritos with it, top it with fried eggs, or add cooked vegetables and leftover beef or chicken and make a take on stir-fried rice.
+Stuff burritos with it, top it with fried eggs, or add cooked vegetables and leftover beef or chicken for a riff on stir-fried rice.

 Gather the ingredients.

 In a saucepan or skillet over medium-low heat, heat the oil and add the scallions.
-Cook for one minute.
+Cook for 1 minute.

-Add the garlic and cook for one to two minutes.
+Add the garlic and cook for 1 to 2 minutes.

-Stir in rice, tomatoes, tomato sauce, and seasoning mix.
+Stir in rice, tomatoes, tomato sauce, and taco seasoning mix.
 Heat through.
 Serve hot.